BiTinerary/PersonalAPI/readme.md

 **IOT Applications**: A minimal IOT trigger which is as secure as your email login and/or LAN credentials.
 Essentially, a text based CLI (aliases) which doesn't require internet on the go.
 Shut down home computer, Wake on lan, activate servo or solenoid.
 Send personalized alerts or updates containing sensor info.

 **Bandwidth efficiency**: Use what's already being paid for but might not normally be accessible.
 Use home internet to get bits of data rather than soaking up mobile data.
-Use in places with access to mobile phones but not internet?
+Use in places with pay per GB ISP's? ie: Alaska.

 **Machine Learning in the Cloud Concept**: A minimalist interface to a device that is capable of exponentially more computing power. ie: send text/picture/attachment from Nokia 3310 but return **only** the results of a machine learning computer.